Connect with us

 Credit: Courtesy of MDOC

-His biography was from MDOC’s executive leadership page, and by Friday morning was replaced with that of Derrick Garner as deputy commissioner of administration and finance.
+His biography was removed from MDOC’s executive leadership page, and by Friday morning was replaced with that of Derrick Garner as deputy commissioner of administration and finance.
 Garner’s biography states that he was appointed to the position Thursday.

-A spokesperson from MDOC did not respond to a request for comment Friday morning, whether McDonald is still employed with the department.
+A spokesperson from MDOC did not respond to a request for comment Friday morning, including whether McDonald is still employed with the department.

 But a memo from Commissioner Burl Cain to employees noted McDonald was no longer employed with the department and announced Garner’s appointment, Darkhorse Press reported